Skip to main content

 In the early morning before breakfast we visit the local sewage pond and along the Wang Chu, back to the hotel for breakfast, then Take two hrs. drives to the parking lot at the base of the Tiger’s Nest monastery, from here you can hike to one of the most beautiful and holiest temples in Bhutan.
 (Overnight: Paro)

-Day 18: Paro – Chelila Birding
+Day 17: Paro – Birding at Chelela Pass

 Very early in the morning drive to the cool alpine meadow of Chelila pass (3890m) for the high altitude species.
 This is the highest pass on the car road.
 Evening: visit the typical Bhutanese farmhouse to experience the local hospitality.
 (Overnight: Paro)